 Please describe any dietary restrictions in your Participation Agreement form and the Passenger Information Form issued by the travel agent.
 If you have an allergy we should know about, please also disclose this on the aforementioned forms.

-If you are ever unsure if your health concerns have been properly communicated, email Kristin Martindale, administrative coordinator, to confirm.
+If you are ever unsure if your health concerns have been properly communicated, email Kristin Martindale, administrative and program coordinator, to confirm.

 You will likely experience some form of culture shock during your time abroad, but this should not be confused with a real emotional crisis.
 If you feel withdrawn or detached and cannot cope with your environment, ask your trip leader for guidance.
 If your problem involves an eating disorder, share your burden with someone before you become seriously weakened.